 Hankering for a good plate of corn meal mush or buckwheat cakes with rugged-textured sausage?
 How about a pair of biscuits the size of softballs, accompanied by a vast bowl full of creamy sausage gravy?
 If those are your likin’s, come to Clifton Mill and feast.
 This genuine water-powered grist mill, the largest in the U.S., has a rustic dining room with a view of Clifton Gorge and the huge mill wheel turning just outside.

-That mush is really good: three tiles of cornmeal fried into crunchy squares with a delicious sticky interior – great with a little syrup poured on top.
-The biscuits and gravy is a daunting meal … although we did watch a ten-year-old boy at a nearby table polish off the whole thing with precise strategy, mopping the last of the gravy with his last piece of biscuit.
-The assortment of pancakes, made from grain ground on premises, is vast, including whole wheat, buttermilk, buckwheat, cornmeal, apple-cinnamon, banana walnut, and oat bran honey.
+That mush is really good: three tiles of cornmeal fried into crunchy squares with a delicious sticky interior – great with a little syrup on top.
+Biscuits and gravy is a daunting meal … although we did watch a ten-year-old boy at a nearby table polish off the whole thing with precise strategy, mopping the last of the gravy with his last piece of biscuit.
+Pancakes, made from grain ground on premises, include whole wheat, buttermilk, buckwheat, cornmeal, apple-cinnamon, banana walnut, and oat bran honey.
 Blueberries, raisins, or chocolate chips can be added to any kind you like.